 In the summer of 2016, the Virginia League of Conservation Voters more than doubled in size with the addition of grassroots mobilization teams in Richmond and Norfolk.

-Dubbed the Climate Action Virginia program, organizers are tasked with engaging the community on top conservation issues in Virginia, including combatting climate change with a state-based plan to cut carbon emissions from power plants and finding responsible ways to manage coal ash in Virginia.
+Dubbed the Climate Action Virginia program, a partnership between Virginia LCV and its national affiliate, the League of Conservation Voters, organizers are tasked with engaging the community on top conservation issues in Virginia, including combatting climate change, securing a clean energy future, and protecting communities from harmful pollution.

 Week-to-week Climate Action Virginia staffers can be found out and about in Richmond and Hampton Roads at drumbeat organizing events, doing general community outreach through one-on-one meetings, phone banking and canvassing, and constituency events with the goal being to identify and recruit volunteers to help build power for the conservation movement in the Commonwealth.

 Recognizing the relationship between issue advocacy and politics, we at Virginia LCV believe that the best way to influence both is by mobilizing the mass of educated voters who care about these issues.
-This is a long-term initiative for the League with a goal of elevating our volunteer organizing and issue advocacy campaigns through mobilizing and expanding membership participation.
+This is a long-term initiative for Virginia LCV with a goal of elevating our volunteer organizing and issue advocacy campaigns through mobilizing and expanding membership participation.